ottbot/virsandra/README.md

 ## Schema yourself

-At this stage, you're on your own in terms for schema management.
-The gem expects you have maintain table <=> model attribute mappings yourself.
+At this stage, you're on your own in terms of schema management.
+The gem expects you to maintain table <=> model attribute mappings yourself.

 ## Example usage